 The vertebrae are positioned one on top of each other and are separated by discs which act as shock absorbers.
 The spinal cord and nerves allow messages to travel from the brain to other areas of your body, e.g. the muscles of your legs.
 The discs, vertebrae, nerves, ligaments, muscles and joints in a healthy back should all work together to allow for mobility whilst maintaining stability.

-We offer minimally-invasive spinal surgery, microdiscectomy, degenerative lumbar/cervical spine, rheumatoid spine, nerve root injections, spinal tumours, peripheral nerve entrapment and muscle biopsy.
+We offer minimally-invasive spinal surgery, microdiscectomy, degenerative lumbar/cervical spine, rheumatoid spine, nerve root treatments, spinal tumours, peripheral nerve entrapment and muscle biopsy.
 When one or more nerves in your spine are put under pressure they can cause pain; spinal surgery may be performed to relieve some of this pressure.

 We offer the diagnostic capability to identify spinal conditions at St Joseph's hospital.
 We have a fully-comprehensive imaging department including CT, MRI, X-ray, fluoroscopy and ultrasound.